Rules of Procedure for the Audit Committee of the Supervisory Board of DEUTZ AG

 - regarding the remuneration of the (group) auditor,

-- regarding the conclusion of an information agreement with the (group) auditor (pursuant to section 7.2.1 of the German Corporate Governance Code), stipulating that the (group) auditor shall report any potential grounds for exclusion or partiality arising during the audit process to the chairman of the Audit Committee without undue delay, unless these grounds can be remedied immediately,
+- regarding the conclusion of an information agreement with the (group) auditor (pursuant to section 7.2.1 of the German Corporate Governance Code), stipulating that the (group) auditor shall report any potential grounds for exclusion or partiality arising during the audit process to the chairperson of the Audit Committee without undue delay, unless these grounds can be remedied immediately,

 - regarding the conclusion of a disclosure agreement (pursuant to section 7.2.3 of the German Corporate Governance Code), stipulating that the (group) auditor shall inform the Supervisory Board or make a corresponding note in the audit report in the event that any facts are discovered during the audit which would render inaccurate the declaration of conformity made by the Board of Management and the Supervisory Board pursuant to article 161 of the German Stock Corporation Act (AktG),